Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-3-Know-your-variables/README.md

 #### 1 Declare a reference variable
 Dog myDog = new Dog();

-tell the JVM to allocte space for a reference variable, and names that variable `myDog`.
+tell the JVM to allocate space for a reference variable, and names that variable `myDog`.
 The reference variable is, forever, of type Dog.
 In other words, a remote control that has buttons to control a Dog, but not a Cat or a Button or a Socket.

 #### 2 Create an object